Lake Winnipeg: Environmental issues

-Lake Winnipeg is suffering from many environmental issues such as an explosion in the population of algae, caused by excessive amounts of phosphorus seeping into the lake, therefore not absorbing enough nitrogen.
+Lake Winnipeg is suffering from many environmental issues such as an explosion in the population of cyanobacteria, caused by excessive amounts of phosphorus seeping into the lake.
 The phosphorus levels are approaching a point that could be dangerous for human health.

 The Global Nature Fund declared Lake Winnipeg as the "threatened lake of the year" in 2013.

 In 2015, there was a major uptick of zebra mussels in Lake Winnipeg, the reduction of which is next to impossible because of a lack of natural predators in the lake.
 The mussels are devastating to the ecological opportunities of the lake.

 History

 It is believed Henry Kelsey was the first European to see the lake, in 1690.
 He adopted the Cree language name for the lake: wīnipēk (ᐐᓂᐯᐠ), meaning "muddy waters".
 La Vérendrye referred to the lake as Ouinipigon when he built the first forts in the area in the 1730s.
 Later, the Red River Colony to its south took the lake's name for Winnipeg, the capital of Manitoba.

 Lake Winnipeg lies along one of the oldest trading routes in North America to have flown the British flag.
 For several centuries, furs were traded along this route between York Factory on Hudson Bay (which was the long-time headquarters for the Hudson's Bay Company) over Lake Winnipeg and the Red River Trails to the confluence of the Minnesota and Mississippi Rivers at Saint Paul, Minnesota.
 This was a strategic trading route for the First British Empire.
 With the establishment of the Second British Empire after Britain's loss of the Thirteen Colonies, a significant increase in trade occurred over Lake Winnipeg between Rupert's Land and the United States.

 In 2016 the Indigenous place name Weenipagamiksaguygun was approved by the Geographical Names Board of Canada.
 It is an Anishinaabe name for the lake as used by the Poplar River First Nation.